Yuvi0210/Notes-Application/README.md

 # 📒 New Notes App

 Welcome to the **New Notes App**!
 This is a simple and elegant notes application built with React.
-The project has been redesigned for a fresh look and feel while maintaining the original functionalities.

 ## ✨ Features